 Q. I'm concerned that my ballot could be thrown away or not counted.
 How will I be able to check the status?

-Voters in five states use vote-by-mail as their main way to cast their ballots.
+Voters in five states use vote-by-mail as their primary way to cast their ballots.
 Your ballot has a unique tracking number, which was assigned when you applied.
-You may contact Philadelphia's Board of Elections at 215-686-3469 or use the online tool to check the status of your ballot.
+You may contact Philadelphia's Board of Elections at 215-686-3469 or use the online tool to check your ballot's status.

 Mail-in Ballots (Steps after I Apply)